 The illustration below was made by Mixed to Fraction Designer.
 It shows the mixed number 2 3/5.
 You are to write 2 3/5 in fraction form, with only a numerator and denominator.

 In this example, you will notice that the arrow is pointing to the 13th mark after 0, giving a numerator of 13.
 The number of parts between each whole unit is 5, giving a denominator of 5 for a fraction of 13/5.
 Some textbooks call a fraction such as this improper, where the numerator is equal to or larger than the denominator.
+There is nothing improper with the fraction 13/5.
 This is better known as the fraction form or a/b form of the number.

 To write the example, you can think of each whole unit as 5/5.
 So in the above example you would have:

 Another way to arrive at the numerator 13 is to multiply the whole number 2 by the denominator 5 and then add the numerator 3 as in this example: